Common Cold (cont.)

 There are various factors that may increase the chances of acquiring the common cold, including the following:

 - Age: Infants and young children are more likely to develop the common cold because they have not yet developed immunity to many of the implicated viruses.

 - Seasonal variation: Individuals more commonly acquire the common cold during the fall and winter, or during the rainy season (in warmer climates).
 This is felt to occur because people tend to stay indoors and are in closer proximity to one another.

 The symptoms of the common cold typically begin two to three days after acquiring the infection (incubation period), though this may vary depending on the type of virus causing the infection.
+Individuals also tend to be most contagious during the first two to three days of having symptoms.
 Symptoms and signs of the common cold may also vary depending on the virus responsible for the infection and may include

 - nasal stuffiness or drainage,